 The Gemini laser is also useful in the treatment of freckles/sunspots on Asian, olive or darker skin types.
-This laser is fired through a glass window that is chilled, and this cooling helps to prevent heat damaging the skin.
+This laser is fired through a glass window that is chilled, and this cooling helps to prevent heat from damaging the skin.
 As Asian, olive, and darker skins tend to have more complications from lasers, this cooling does significantly help offset the risks associated with laser treatment in this population.
 The laser uses longer pulses in the millisecond range (thousandths of a second), and in clinical trials, it has been shown that this laser has less risk of post-inflammatory hyperpigmentation than q-switched lasers with the same wavelength on Asian skins.
-This is the eruption of pigmentation post laser treatment or trauma to the skin.
+This is the eruption of pigmentation post-laser treatment or trauma to the skin.